UNICEF-Ventures/Anomaly-Detection-of-Cash-Transfer/README.md

 # AI Anomaly Detection for Cash Transfers

-A PoC Web UI dashboard and modular Python package to detect six classes of anomalies in beneficiary payment data and bank reconciliation records, designed for UNICEF–Yemen cash-transfer programs.
+A proof-of-concept web dashboard and modular Python package to detect various types of anomalies in beneficiary payment data and reconciliation records, designed for large-scale cash-transfer programs.

 ### 📁Repository Layout